TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Index.rst

 .. note::

-   To keep the TypoScript code arranged clearly during the following sections, we do not show the whole code again, when we e.g. add one line to it.
-   Instead we will only show parts of it repeatedly during the setup of a mark or subpart.
+   To avoid cluttering up the next chapters, when we define TypoScript configuration, we will only show the affected lines and not the whole configuration for each little change.

-   At the end of each section you will again find the result, which shows the complete code for the according mark or subpart.
+   At the end of the chapter, you will find the whole configuration for a given mark or subpart, as a verification and summary.

-The next sections will take you through the configuration step for each subpart and mark.
+The next sections will take you through the configuration steps for each subpart and mark.